jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 and service objects.

-* Scope `Global`: Defines configuration keys that should be declared only in the configmap object.
+* Scope `Global`: Defines configuration keys that should be declared only in the ConfigMap object.
 Configuration keys of the global scope declared as ingress or service annotations are ignored.
 A configuration key of the global scope never conflict.
 * Scope `Host`: Defines configuration keys that binds to the hostname.
-Configuration keys of the host scope can be declared in the configmap as a default value, or in an ingress object.
+Configuration keys of the host scope can be declared in the ConfigMap as a default value, or in an ingress object.
 A conflict warning will be logged if the same host configuration key with distinct values are declared in distict ingress objects but to the same hostname.
 * Scope `Backend`: Defines configuration keys that binds to the service object, which is converted to a HAProxy backend after the configuration parsing.
-Configuration keys of the backend scope can be declared in the configmap as a default value, in an ingress object, or in a service object.
+Configuration keys of the backend scope can be declared in the ConfigMap as a default value, in an ingress object, or in a service object.
 A conflict warning will be logged if the same backend configuration key with distinct values are declared in distict ingress objects but to the same service or HAProxy backend.
 A backend configuration key declared in a